jaredmdunn/wherever-we-go/04_games-modes/03_missions.md

 Pick the clothing or armor your character is wearing from their inventory.
 If you want to bring more than one outfit-such as a change of clothes, a disguise, or backup armor-you’ll need to include it in your **item loadout** (below).

-Your choice of clothing and armor can influence your position: fancy attire might improve your effect at a noble’s ball, while traveling gear might put you in a worse position when trying to pass as a courtier.
+Your choice of clothing and armor can influence how people react to you and what kinds of consequences are on the table: fancy attire might improve your effect at a noble’s ball, while traveling gear might draw suspicion when you’re trying to pass as a courtier.

 ### Item Loadout